 Windows, external doors and joinery

 Repair category 2

-Notes The double glazed window units have no trickle vents fitted and are more than twenty five years old.
-There is some weathering to the external timbers.
+Notes There are gaps in the seals around the openings.
+There is some deterioration to the concrete window sills, particularly the window on the upper floor landing.
+There was some evidence of water ingress beneath the windows.
+The double glazed window units are understood to be more than 20 years old.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals can be particularly prone to unexpected failure.